Become a Referee

-Register for a Grassroots In-Person Course and pay the $40 fee Current New Grassroots Courses Available
+Register for a Grassroots Course and pay the $65 fee Current New Grassroots Courses Available

-If you are 18+yrs, you have an two additional assignment to must complete
+If you are 18+yrs, you have two additional assignments to must complete

 Complete SafeSport Training as this is a federal requirement about child abuse, harassment, hazing, and inappropriate sexual behaviors.
-It is about 2 to 2/12 hours in length and is valid for 2 years.
+It is about 2 to 2/12 hours in length.

-Submit to a US Soccer Background Check which will cost $31.21 and will be good for 2 years as well.
+Submit to a US Soccer Background Check which will cost $31.21 and will be good for 2 years.

 Go to IFAB Laws of the Game It is helpful to bring this device to your course and keep it with you when you referee.
 Hard copies are available for purchase, but nearly everyone uses a digital version now.